-Reference: For information about booting an OpenVMS Cluster like the one in Figure 10-21 see Section 11.2.4.
+Reference: For information about booting an OpenVMS Cluster like the one in Figure 9-7 see Section 10.2.4.

-The MSCP server is enabled for satellites to access more storage.
+- The MSCP server is enabled for satellites to access more storage. - Each boot server has its own page and swap disk, which reduces I/O activity on the system disks. - All of the environment files for the entire OpenVMS Cluster are on the common disk.
+This frees the satellite boot servers to serve only root information to the satellites.

-- Each boot server has its own page and swap disk, which reduces I/O activity on the system disks. - All of the environment files for the entire OpenVMS Cluster are on the common disk.
-This frees the satellite boot servers to serve only root information to the satellites. - Reference: For more information about common disks and page and swap disks, see Section 11.2. - The FDDI ring provides 10 times the capacity of one Ethernet interconnect.
+Reference: For more information about common disks and page and swap disks, see Section 10.2.